Conquer the Heights: Exploring Pinyon Peak, Idaho's Breathtaking Mountain Peak and Fire Lookout

-Pinyon Peak is a high mountain peak at an elevation of 3.032m (9,947ft) above the sea level located in in Custer County, Idaho, in USA.
+Pinyon Peak is a high mountain peak at an elevation of 3.032m (9,947ft) above the sea level located in Custer County, in the U.S. state of Idaho.
 It's one of the highest roads in Idaho.

 Can you drive to Pinyon Peak in Idaho?

 Tucked away in the Salmon-Challis National Forest, in the center of the U.S. state of Idaho, the road to the summit is totally unpaved.
 It’s called Pinyon Peak Loop Road (NF-172).
 It’s a long grueling drive pretty intense.
 A 4x4 vehicle is required.
 This area is remote so please take necessary precautions and use common sense.